almustakim/drone-crop-height-controller/PI_README.md

 ```

 ### No Commands Generated
-- Check if camera is working
+- Check if webcam is working
 - Verify crop type and weather settings
 - Check file permissions
+- Ensure webcam is pointing at crop field

 ## 🎯 Example Commands